On the classification of primitive ideals for complex classical Lie algebras, IV

-\begin{remark*} The following relationships also hold with right and left interchanged. \begin{tenumerate} \item The element $x$ is of left type $\mathcal{C}$ if and only if $T^L_{\alpha_3 \beta}(x)$ is of left type $\mathcal{D}$.
-Also, $x$ is of left type $\Ab$ if and only if $T^L_{\gamma \alpha_3}(x)$ is of left type $\mathcal{B}_\delta$. \item If $w \in W'$ or $w\in W''$, then $w$ is of left type $\Ab$ if and only if $\delta(w)$ is of right type $\Ab$, and similarly for the other types.
-This follows from Remarks 2.1.7 (1) and 4.\ref{definition:tau} (1). \item If $\gamma \in \mathcal{S}(M_1,M_2)$, then $\gamma$ is of left type $\Ab$ if and only if $A(\gamma)$ is of left type $\Ab$, and similarly for the other types.
+\begin{remark*} \begin{tenumerate} \item We note that $x$ is of left type $\mathcal{C}$ if and only if $T^L_{\alpha_3 \beta}(x)$ is of left type $\mathcal{D}$.
+Also, $x$ is of left type $\Ab$ if and only if $T^L_{\gamma \alpha_3}(x)$ is of left type $\mathcal{B}_\delta$.
+Similarly with right in place of left. \item If $w \in W'$ or $w\in W"$, then $w$ is of left (resp. right) type $\Ab$ if and only if $\delta(w)$ is of right (resp. left) type $\Ab$, and similarly for the other types.
+This follows from Remarks 2.1.7-1 and 4.\ref{definition:tau}-1. \item If $\gamma \in \mathcal{S}(M_1,M_2)$, then $\gamma$ is of left (resp. right) type $\Ab$ if and only if $A(\gamma)$ is of left (resp. right) type $\Ab$, and similarly for the other types.
 This follows from Propositions 2.1.18, 4.\ref{proposition:alpha1tauRSK}, and Theorems 2.1.19 and 4.\ref{theorem:AcommutesT}. \end{tenumerate} \end{remark*}